Thomas1B/RotaryEncoderBoard/README.md

 This a printed circuit board (PCB) designed to make a rotary encoder easier to prototype.

 This was created using KiCad.
+To open the KiCad file, double click the ".pro" file.

 See https://github.com/Thomas1B/Arduino-Stuff/tree/main/Rotary_Encoder_tester for Arduino Code.